evkx/evkx.github.io/content/models/honda/e_ny1/e_Ny1/_index.md

 The Honda e:Ny1 offers modest performance with a maximum power of 150 kW (204 hp / 201 bhp) and a total torque of 310 Nm (229 lb-ft).
 It accelerates from 0 to 100 km/h (0 to 62 mph) in 7.7 seconds and has a top speed of 160 km/h (99 mph), aligning more closely with traditional internal combustion engine vehicles.

-## Battery, range, and charging
+## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 68,8 kWh and a net usable capacity of 61,9 kWh, providing an 6,9 kWh buffer (10.0%) for battery protection.
+The high-capacity battery has a gross capacity of 68,8 kWh and a net usable capacity of 61,9 kWh, providing a 6,9 kWh buffer (10.0%) for battery protection.

 According to the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 412 km (256 miles), with an energy consumption rate of 15.0 kWh/100 km (3 mi/kWh).
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of  kW.
 Charging from 0% to 100% takes approximately 59 minutes, while a more typical charging scenario from 10% to 80% takes 38 minutes with an average charging speed at 69 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 6% to 92%.
-This results in an effective charging speed, including time lost, of 62 kW, with each charging session taking about 51 minutes and 28 seconds..
+This results in an effective charging speed, including time lost, of 62 kW, with each charging session taking about 51 minutes and 28 seconds.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 24.5 kWh/100 km, the trip would take approximately 11 hours and 18 minutes.
 This journey would require four charging stops from 16% to 90%, with a total charging time of 179 minutes.

-### Onboard charger
+### Onboard Charger

-### Charge port
+### Charge Port

 The location of the charge port is on the [front](../../../../technology/charging/connectors/#front).
 This location makes it easy to use charge stations where you need to park with the front in.
 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.